 The pre-judging panel are given a maximum of 2 weeks to complete shortlisting and to submit their scores for all applications.
 All pre-judging is co-ordinated by the Communications and OD teams.
 If any other individuals are identified for pre-judging, they must be paired with a member of the Communications or OD team to ensure consistency and accuracy of judging.
 Working in pairs the pre-judges are each allocated 2-3 categories to judge.

 Both staff members marking that category must complete the score sheet for each application separately, individually assigning a score for each element.
 The score sheets for the pre-judging process should be used for all categories.

-All scores should then be recorded in a master score sheet, and the top 5 in each category (except the Outstanding Individual categories) highlighted.
+All scores should then be recorded in a master score sheet, and the top 5 in each category.

 If there is a tie in scores and it is not possible to identify a top 5, another pair should then re-mark the whole category and add all of the scores together.
 If it is still not possible to identify a top 5, the whole pre-judging panel should then review the category and select a top 5.